 Transferring multiple credit card balances to a single card with a 0% interest rate is a different form of debt consolidation.
 It is really do-it-yourself debt consolidation, but it comes with a formidable hurdle – you must have a strong credit score (680 or higher) to qualify.
 These balance transfer offers typically are made to existing or new customers to build new business.

 Pros of Balance Transfers

-- Gives you the chance to pay off your consolidated balances at no interest during the introductory period, saving on interest and allowing you to focus on paying off principal.
+- You can pay off your consolidated balances at no interest during the introductory period, saving on interest and allowing you to focus on paying off principal.

-- Balance transfer cards come with a variety of options, including some that don’t charge transfer fees and others that offer longer 0% intro periods.
+- Balance transfer cards come with a variety of options, including some that offer longer 0% introductory periods.